Cabaletta Bio (NASDAQ:CABA) Downgraded by Zacks Investment Research

-Zacks Investment Research lowered shares of Cabaletta Bio (NASDAQ:CABA) from a buy rating to a hold rating in a research note issued to investors on Thursday, Zacks.com reports.
+Zacks Investment Research cut shares of Cabaletta Bio (NASDAQ:CABA) from a buy rating to a hold rating in a research report released on Friday morning, Zacks.com reports.

 According to Zacks, “Cabaletta Bio Inc. is a clinical stage biotechnology company.
 It is focused on the discovery and development of engineered T cell therapies for patients with B cell-mediated autoimmune diseases.
 The company’s product pipeline consists of DSG3-CAART, DSG3/1-CAART, MuSK-CAART and FVIII-CAART which are in clinical stage.
 Cabaletta Bio Inc. is based in Philadelphia, United States. “

-Cabaletta Bio (NASDAQ:CABA) last posted its quarterly earnings results on Sunday, November 15th.
-The company reported ($0.36) EPS for the quarter, beating the consensus estimate of ($0.44) by $0.08.
-Equities research analysts predict that Cabaletta Bio will post -1.38 EPS for the current year.
+Cabaletta Bio (NASDAQ:CABA) last released its earnings results on Sunday, November 15th.
+The company reported ($0.36) EPS for the quarter, topping analysts’ consensus estimates of ($0.44) by $0.08.
+As a group, equities research analysts expect that Cabaletta Bio will post -1.38 EPS for the current year.

+In other Cabaletta Bio news, major shareholder Ventures V. L.P.
+5Am sold 298,000 shares of the firm’s stock in a transaction that occurred on Thursday, December 10th.
+The shares were sold at an average price of $14.75, for a total transaction of $4,395,500.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+6.51% of the stock is currently owned by corporate insiders.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-FMR LLC lifted its position in shares of Cabaletta Bio by 458.3% during the second quarter.
-FMR LLC now owns 170,550 shares of the company’s stock worth $1,900,000 after purchasing an additional 140,000 shares in the last quarter.
-Russell Investments Group Ltd. purchased a new position in shares of Cabaletta Bio in the 2nd quarter valued at about $1,127,000.
-State Street Corp increased its holdings in shares of Cabaletta Bio by 132.6% in the 1st quarter.
-State Street Corp now owns 105,399 shares of the company’s stock valued at $769,000 after purchasing an additional 60,085 shares in the last quarter.
-First Trust Advisors LP purchased a new position in shares of Cabaletta Bio in the 3rd quarter valued at about $377,000.
-Finally, Nuveen Asset Management LLC increased its holdings in shares of Cabaletta Bio by 174.4% in the 2nd quarter.
-Nuveen Asset Management LLC now owns 45,420 shares of the company’s stock valued at $506,000 after purchasing an additional 28,869 shares in the last quarter.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Russell Investments Group Ltd. bought a new position in Cabaletta Bio in the 2nd quarter valued at approximately $1,127,000.
+FMR LLC boosted its stake in Cabaletta Bio by 458.3% in the 2nd quarter.
+FMR LLC now owns 170,550 shares of the company’s stock worth $1,900,000 after purchasing an additional 140,000 shares during the period.
+Two Sigma Advisers LP purchased a new position in Cabaletta Bio during the 2nd quarter valued at about $189,000.
+Bank of New York Mellon Corp grew its stake in Cabaletta Bio by 108.1% during the second quarter.
+Bank of New York Mellon Corp now owns 43,816 shares of the company’s stock valued at $489,000 after acquiring an additional 22,765 shares in the last quarter.
+Finally, Bank of America Corp DE increased its holdings in Cabaletta Bio by 99.3% during the 2nd quarter.
+Bank of America Corp DE now owns 6,659 shares of the company’s stock worth $75,000 after acquiring an additional 3,317 shares during the period.
 67.38% of the stock is owned by institutional investors.

 Cabaletta Bio, Inc, a clinical-stage biotechnology company, focuses on the discovery and development of engineered T cell therapies for patients with B cell-mediated autoimmune diseases.
 Its proprietary technology utilizes chimeric autoantibody receptor (CAAR) T cells that are designed to selectively bind and eliminate B cells, which produce disease-causing autoantibodies or pathogenic B cells.